-Restaurant, Outdoor Seating.
+A. Restaurant or other indoor food or beverage establishment.
 An indoor restaurant or other indoor food and beverage establishment will be permitted to have outdoor seating as an accessory use on the property in which the indoor restaurant is located.
-A restaurant will be permitted to locate additional exterior seating that totals no more than twenty-five percent (25%) of the approved number of indoor seats.
-Outdoor seating will be renewed by Certificate of Zoning Compliance on an annual basis by the Commission to insure that pedestrian ways are not obstructed and to ensure the exterior cleanliness of the establishment is maintained.
+A restaurant will be permitted to locate one additional exterior seat for every three parking space approved for the restaurant use.